quentinchen727/notes/reactjs.md

 Other template engines: Underscore, Handlebars, and Mustache.

-JSX is a little syntax for writing React objects in Javascript using <> as in XML/HTML.
+JSX is a little syntax for writing React objects in Javascript using <> as in XML/HTML./<>

-React is a view layer.
-Developers need to pari React with a routing and/or modeling library.
+React is a view layer.???
+Developers need to pair React with a routing and/or modeling library.

 React is one-way data-binding, while Angular is two-way.